The New Digital Divide: Thoughts for Leaders and Laggards

 The digital divide has increasingly become about knowledge and adoption of new technologies rather than access.
 Which side of the divide are you on – are you a leader or a laggard?
 This post offers insights into the factors contributing to the growing chasm between those who have embraced and leveraged new technologies and those who haven’t.
 It also offers suggestions for bridging and crossing the divide.
 Dialogue is encouraged and insights and questions from others are welcome.

 For most of the early part of the Digital Era, we viewed the digital divide primarily in demographic terms such as geography, socioeconomic status, and age (see this Wikiepedia entry for details).
 But as digital technologies continue to improve, get less expensive and grow more widespread, those gaps are closing or becoming less relevant.
 Gaps based on knowledge and use, however, remain strong – and in fact may be getting larger.
-Over time it seems – and especially with respect to the adoption of social and 2.0 technologies in organizations – the digital divide is defined less by “we can’t” and more by “we don’t wanna.”
+Over time it seems – and especially with respect to the adoption of social and digital technologies in organizations – the digital divide is defined less by “we can’t” and more by “we don’t wanna.”

-In this post I share my thoughts on six key realities that help put the current divide in perspective and offer food for thought, particularly for later adopters and technology resisters.
+In this post I share my thoughts on six key realities that help put the current digital divide in perspective and offer food for thought, particularly for later adopters and technology resisters.
 It’s not intended to be an indictment against laggards and luddites – rather, my intent is to offer a practical assessment and generate dialogue about the challenges we face as technology increasingly outstrips our willingness and ability to embrace, adopt, and master it.
 To help us figure out how to move forward, I also share a few ideas on what it will take – both collectively and individually – to bridge and cross the divide.

 Understanding the New Digital Divide